erf/vid/README.md

 - no syntax highlighting (just use terminal bg / fg colors)
 - no plugins (let's keep things minimal)
 - no window manager (just open a new tab)
-- no 100 % vim compat (only support a minimal subset)
+- no 100 % vim compat (only a minimal subset is supported)
-- no pre-built binaries (just build w Dart 3 / install.sh)
+- no pre-built binaries (just build it yourself)

 ## Keyboard shortcuts